Charlie Sexton

 Charles Wayne Sexton is an American guitarist, singer and songwriter.
-Sexton is best known for his years as a guitarist in Bob Dylan's band, though also has become well known as a music producer.
+Though Sexton is best known for his 1985 album Pictures for Pleasure and as a guitarist in Bob Dylan's band, he has also become well known as a music producer.
 Sexton co-founded Arc Angels and created the Charlie Sexton Sextet.
 He was still a teenager when he gained fame for his 1985 hit, "Beat's So Lonely", from his debut studio album, Pictures for Pleasure.

 Biography

 When he was four, Charlie and his mother relocated from San Antonio, Texas to Austin—where clubs such as the Armadillo World Headquarters, Soap Creek Saloon, the Split Rail and Antone's exposed him to popular music.
 He moved back to Austin at age 12 after a brief period living outside Austin with his mother.
 When Charlie and his brother, Will Sexton, were still young boys, they were taught how to play guitar by Austin legend W. C. Clark—known as the "Godfather of Austin Blues."